 A decision by the Human Rights Tribunal of Ontario (“HRTO” or “Tribunal”) affirmed that although an applicant may assert discrimination under the Human Rights Code [Code] because of an investigator’s conduct during the investigation process, there needs to be evidence of a link between the alleged conduct and the Code-based ground(s) of discrimination.

-In Baseeso, the applicant, Alexa Baseeso, filed an application to the HRTO alleging that the respondent employer did not accommodate her disability in the workplace, including by not providing her with commissions that her male counterparts received, and terminating her employment because she disclosed her disability, requested accommodation in the form of sick leave, and requested a raise and unpaid commissions.
+The applicant filed an application to the HRTO alleging that the respondent employer did not accommodate her disability in the workplace, including by not providing her with commissions that her male counterparts received, and terminating her employment because she disclosed her disability, requested accommodation in the form of sick leave, and requested a raise and unpaid commissions.

 Takeaways for Employers

-The Baseeso decision serves as an important reminder that allegations of discrimination against an investigator can be brought by an individual who is participating in the investigation process.
+The HRTO decision serves as an important reminder that allegations of discrimination against an investigator can be brought by an individual who is participating in the investigation process.
 Where an employer conducts an internal investigation into complaints of harassment or discrimination, the procedural duty to accommodate should be kept in mind where a participant makes a request for accommodation.

 The procedural duty to accommodate requires, at minimum, that a further inquiry is made into the details underlying an employee’s accommodation request.
 Subsequently, where an investigator confirms that a participant requires an accommodation during an investigation interview based on a protected ground under human rights legislation, appropriate steps should be taken to modify the interview process to provide the participant with a reasonable accommodation, to the point of undue hardship.